raspiblitz/raspiblitz/FAQ.md

 Then to restore your old LND data and to recover your funds and channels:

 * SSH into your new RaspiBlitz and EXIT to terminal from the menu.
-* then run: `/home/admin/config.scripts/lnd.rescue.sh restore`
+* then run: `/home/admin/config.scripts/lnd.backup.sh lnd-import-gui`
 * follow the instructions of the script.

 This script will offer you a way to transfer the lnd-rescue file from your laptop to the new RaspiBlitz and will restore the old data.
 LND then gets restarted for you, and after some time it should show you the status screen again with your old funds and channels.